biobakery/MetaPhlAn/README.md

 Step 2.
 Obtain the sam files from these samples by mapping them against MetaPhlAn2 database:

-This step will run MetaPhlAn2 to map all metagenomic samples against the MetaPhlAn2 marker database and produce the sam files.
+This step will run MetaPhlAn2 to map all metagenomic samples against the MetaPhlAn2 marker database and produce the sam files (\*.sam.bz2).
 Each sam file (in SAM format) corresponding to each sample contains the reads mapped against the marker database of MetaPhlAn2.
 The commands to run are: